Amedeo Clemente Modigliani (1884 - 1920)

 This study is the first Modigliani catalogue raisonné to be determined by a committee rather than a sole individual.
 The committee of experts consider a lengthy technical report, prepared by outside, established conservation professionals with significant knowledge of Modigliani.
 The reports are generally 35-50 pages in length but could be longer as well.
 An application, or submission form, is presented by the owner with known information on each painting.
 Outside colleagues with special knowledge may be asked for commentary.
 The CR committee convenes in person to examine the works firsthand and to discuss them together.
 Then a vote is taken.
 A unanimous decision is required for a work to be included in the on-line CR.

 Our decisions for the Catalogue Raisonné are based on our opinions, which are protected by the U.S. First Amendment.
 The decisions are not statements of fact or guarantees.
 We reserve the right to change our minds if new information emerges.
+Our committee members prefer to keep their identities confidential to ensure no external involvement in the vote.
 Our website exists only for scholarly purposes.
 Applicants whose painting was not chosen for inclusion have the right to resubmit their paintings for consideration at a later date if new data appears that could be decisive.

 We reserve the right to add, subtract or edit any texts on this website.
 The information provided is not necessarily exhaustive and may be expanded at a later date as new data emerges.
 This database represents a good faith effort to provide valuable information to help advance Modigliani scholarship.
 This database is governed by U.S. law.